akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ### Delete an option

-1. Click on the `delete` button to remove an option.
+1. Click on the `delete` button to remove an option

 ![image](../img/dummy.png)